Rapid all-optical loading of trapped ions using a miniaturised atom source: Introduction

 Loading from a MOT offers key advantages in terms of the velocity distribution of the neutral atoms~\cite{Sage2012}; since the atoms are pre-cooled, the loadable fraction can approach unity.
 However, this method requires additional frequency-stabilised lasers, complex extensions to the apparatus, and restricts optical access to the ion trap.

-In previous works~\cite{Gao2021}, we have demonstrated that laser-heated ovens provide an attractive alternative for neutral atomic flux generation.
-Further, by removing the necessity of thermally conductive electrical connections onto the oven itself, the conductive losses to the surrounds are greatly reduced; this minimises the impact of the oven's impact on the ion trap apparatus.
+In a previous work~\cite{Gao2021}, we demonstrated that laser-heated ovens provide an attractive alternative for neutral atomic flux generation.
+By removing the necessity of thermally conductive electrical connections onto the oven itself, the conductive losses to the surrounds were greatly reduced.
 Despite these improvements, this source was still limited by poor thermal efficiency necessitating in excess of \SI{300}{\milli\watt} to reach metal temperatures of \SI{550}{\kelvin}.
-Being an uncollimated source, the loadable fraction of atoms produced was limited by the spatial extent of the beam.
+Having been an uncollimated source, the loadable fraction of atoms produced was limited by the spatial extent of the beam.

 In this paper, we present a novel microfabricated optically heated atom source, from here on referred to as the ``oven'', which has been engineered to reduce its conductive and radiative losses allowing for high temperatures to be reached with a fraction of the power used in conventional resistively heated sources.
 The addition of an integrated high-aspect-ratio collimator ensures that the atomic flux is highly localised to the trapping region.